How to make a backyard herb garden a reality?

 3. A place for pre-growth

 Many plants cannot sustain the harsh climates of more northern countries.
 However, pre-growing your seedlings gives them a better chance for survival.
 Because spring starts so much earlier on the enclosed balcony or patio, you can already start preparing your plants for summer as early as February or March, depending on the location.
-That way, the roots of the seedling are much more strong, so that when summer or autumn come around, the plant is still sturdy enough to withstand the weather.
+That way, the roots of the seedling are much stronger, so that when summer or autumn come around, the plant is still sturdy enough to withstand the weather.

 Of course, herbs are only one of the things that you can grow on the balcony or patio. vegetables and various flowers love the enclosed space as well.
 Having an enclosed patio or balcony space is a sustainable solution in more ways than one... read more on how they also help you to save on energy costs.